Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 This, crucially, is what Qatar is buying.
 It’s that excitement, that captive audience.
 It’s that innocence and beautiful joy.

 It’s just one more element this World Cup has taken from us, even if that is the least of this competition’s problems.
 The biggest sportswashing event in history is expressly using our own love of the game.
-It has even sullied one of the potentially nobler elements of this tournament, as it is the first World Cup held in the Middle East.
+It has even sullied one of the potentially nobler elements of this tournament, because it is the first World Cup held in the Middle East.
 That is overdue and should have been something to celebrate.
 But it’s not worth this.

 There’s an old line that many people measure their lives in World Cups.
 This World Cup can instead be measured in lives.

-Or, it would be if Qatar would do the workers’ families the basic decency of investigating deaths.
-And yet it’s equally impossible not to think that, even in a sport as ubiquitously relentless as football – where there is always another big game – some of this has affected attitudes to this World Cup.
+Or it would be if Qatar would do the workers’ families the basic decency of investigating their deaths.
+And yet it’s equally impossible not to think that, even in a sport as ubiquitously relentless as football – where there is always another big game coming – some of this has affected attitudes to this World Cup.

 Excitement just isn’t as high as usual.
 There isn’t the same giddiness about old songs and themes, the competition’s capacity for nostalgia too muted by present concerns.
 While most of the world will watch, the feeling is that many are doing so grudgingly.

 Is that what it’s all for?
-Is that what so many migrant workers have died for, and what Qatar has spent a reported £220bn on?
+Is that what so many migrant workers have died for and what Qatar has spent a reported £220bn on?

 Well, that and much more.
 One of many calculations the host has made is that most of these concerns will fade into the background once the football begins.
 Qatar will start to be associated with historic sporting moments.
-That’s what happened with Russia – but it may not necessarily happen in the same way now.
+That’s what happened with Russia, but it might not necessarily happen in the same way now.

 The world feels too attuned to all of this.
 It’s all too embedded.
 Even the lack of full citizenship of many of the Qatari players, who will open the World Cup against Ecuador at 4pm UK time on Sunday, reflects issues that migrant workers have faced.
 Will they be the least popular host team in history?

 It should be acknowledged that, like Russia, much of this will resemble a Potemkin village.
-A Qatari government circular has reportedly already gone around companies directing them to reduce workforces, which essentially means sending many migrant workers home.
-While hundreds of thousands will still be visible throughout this World Cup – since they are required to make it happen – it is very difficult for them to speak freely.
+A Qatari government circular has reportedly already gone around companies directing them to reduce their workforces, which essentially means sending many migrant workers home.
+While hundreds of thousands will still be visible throughout this World Cup – they are required to make it happen – it is very difficult for them to speak freely.
 This is a surveillance state, where no dissent is tolerated.
 It took the crew for The Workers Cup – a documentary that should really be watched by every squad – months to build up trust with workers.

 That is one of many reasons, mind, that activist groups are expected to use the global spotlight as an opportunity to finally protest properly in Qatar.
 The policing will be instructive, as will be what happens when everyone goes home.

-There’s then what the players will say.
+Then there’s what the players will say.
 The Independent has been told that many federations were aggravated by Gianni Infantino’s letter asking them to stick to football, when it is Fifa’s persistence with this World Cup that has brought so many uncomfortable questions.

-Bruno Fernandes and Southgate have already admirably illustrated many will talk about what they see fit.
+Bruno Fernandes and Southgate have already admirably shown that many will talk about what they see fit.
 Not everyone is going to follow Hugo Lloris’s lamentable approach of silence, although many will.

-The French goalkeeper’s comments, just as everyone arrives, do raise a more complicated question over what the attitude amongst squads should be.
+The French goalkeeper’s comments, just as everyone arrives, do raise a more complicated question about what the attitude among squads should be.
 It should be stressed that human rights groups have never called for boycotts, for a multitude of reasons, mostly related to the use of the World Cup itself for the reform agenda.
 There is also sympathy for athletes, given they suddenly have this immense social burden placed on them for decisions they had no part in.

 Worden says they are “effectively hostages” to the situation.
 For many, this is their only chance at a World Cup, or their only chance to win it.
 These are life moments and career dreams that have the misfortune to coincide with a controversial host and the consequences of other people’s bad decisions.
 These questions should be put to Fifa and the federations rather than the players.

 That said, they can’t plead ignorance.
-It is to the benefit of their careers to play in this World Cup, so they should at least use the immense power of their voice to put pressure on Qatar for reform.
+It is to the benefit of their careers to play in this World Cup, so they should at least use the immense power of their voices to put pressure on Qatar for reform.
 That is still possible.
 Qatar can still be embarrassed into action.
 It is why Lloris is wrong.
 Many players have already laudably taken the knee against racial inequality in the past, and you couldn’t have a greater illustration of racial inequality than Qatar’s entire migrant worker infrastructure.

-A further shame of everyone being forced to discuss these grave issues is that there was a new purity to the international game compared to club level.
+A further shame of everyone being forced to discuss these grave issues is that there was a new purity to the international game compared with the club version.
 It hasn’t been dictated by money in the same way.
 It hasn’t been driven by the sport’s various commercial interests in the same way.
-It doesn’t have teams as state-run sportswashing projects, something all the more ironic given it involves nations competing.
+It doesn’t have teams as state-run sportswashing projects, something all the more ironic given that it involves nations competing.

-International football had instead become about the talent a football culture can produce, the emotion of representing your country, and what a coach can do with all that.
+International football had instead become about the talent a football culture can produce, the emotion of representing your country and what a coach can do with all that.
 That’s what should define a World Cup in 2022.

 Instead, Fifa has failed to protect one of the sport’s few remaining purities, to go with the governing body’s failure to leverage significant reform in Qatar as a whole.